Let’s create a simple automatic solar light circuit. My kids made it for daily use and to learn electronic circuits. They work well, so we are happy.

 Automatic Solar Light circuit

-We build this circuit to replace the old circuit, which her brother (my son) had built many years ago (6 years).
+We built this circuit to replace the old circuit, which her brother (my son) had built many years ago.
 Now my daughter intends to try to develop from the original circuit to be easier and more economical (more clever).

 My daughter installed this circuit in the chicken pen at the end of our garden (No house AC power).
 Our chickens only need a little light, just one LED is enough.
 If there is too much light, the chicken cannot sleep.